-Figure 4.1: Sectoral emissions in pathways that limit warming to 1.5°C. Panel (a) shows sectoral CO2 and non-CO2 emissions in global modelled pathways that limit warming to 1.5°C (>50%) with no or limited overshoot.
-The horizontal lines illustrate halving 2015 emissions (base year of the pathways) (dashed) and reaching net zero emissions (solid line).
+Figure 4.1: Sectoral emissions in pathways that limit warming to 1.5^{\circ}C. Panel (a) shows sectoral CO2 and non-CO2 emissions in global modelled pathways that limit warming to 1.5° C (>50%) with no or limited overshoot.
+The horizontal lines illustrate halving 2015 emissions (base year of the pathways) (dashed) and reaching net-zero emissions (solid line).
 The range shows the 5-95th percentile of the emissions across the pathways.
 The timing strongly differs by sector, with the CO2 emissions from the electricity/fossil fuel industries sector and land-use change generally reaching net zero earlier.
 Non-CO2 emissions from agriculture are also substantially reduced compared to pathways without climate policy but do not typically reach zero.
-Panel (b) Although all pathways include strongly reduced emissions, there are different pathways as indicated by the illustrative mitigation pathways used in IPCC WGIII.
-The pathways emphasise routes consistent with limiting warming to 1.5°C with a high reliance on net negative emissions (IMP-Neg), high resource efficiency (IMP-LD), a focus on sustainable development (IMP-SP) or renewables (IMP-Ren) and consistent with 2°C based on a less rapid introduction of mitigation measures followed by a subsequent gradual strengthening (IMP-GS).
+Panel (b) Although all pathways used in IPCC WGIII.
+The pathways emphasise routes consistent with limiting warming to 1.5° C with a high reliance on net negative emissions (IMP-Neg), high resource efficiency (IMP-LD), a focus on sustainable development (IMP-SP) or renewables (IMP-Ren) and consistent with 2°C based on a less rapid introduction of mitigation measures followed by a subsequent gradual strengthening (IMP-GS).
 Positive (solid filled bars) and negative emissions (hatched bars) for different illustrative mitigation pathways are compared to GHG emissions from the year 2019.
-The category "energy supply (including electricity)" includes bioenergy with carbon capture and storage and direct air carbon capture and storage.
-[WGIII Box TS.5, WGIII 3.3, WGIII 11.3] (Cross-Section Box.2]
+The category "energy supply (including electricity)" includes bioenergy with carbon capture and storage and direct air carbon capture and storage. {WGIII Box TS.5, 3.3, 3.4, 6.6, 10.3, 11.3} (Cross-Section Box 2)